Infinity666/photon/README.rst

 Photon Intro
 ------------

-Photon is a backend utility for freifunk related scripts e.g. on gateways.

 It could be best described as a **shell backend as python module**

-The **/examples** directory contains some basic receipts on how to use Photon in your scripts.

 Contributions are highly welcome [#contributions]_, also feel free to use the `issue tracker <http://github.com/spookey/photon/issues>`_ if you encounter any problems.